Embedded Finite Models Beyond Restricted Quantifier Collapse: Failure of weaker forms of collapse for finite fields and connections to complexity of decision procedures

-The previous sections investigated weaker notions of collapse, and Subsection \ref{subsec:separate} provided us with examples of theories that have different levels of higher-order collapse.
-It is natural to ask about decidable theories arising naturally that fail weak notions of collapse -- e.g. are not $\omega$-RQC.
+Section \ref{subsec:separate} provided us with examples of theories that have different levels of higher-order collapse, and also varying complexity of evaluation.
+It is natural to ask about decidable theories arising naturally, both in terms of collapse and complexity.
+In Section \ref{sec:robust} we saw examples of decidable structures that behave badly with respect to collapse -- not even $\omega$ RQC -- but this did not reflect something fundamental about complexity.
+This was true in the case of Example \ref{ex:transient}, since collapse could be fixed by expansion.

+What about other well-studied decidable theories.
 In previous work it was noted that many decidable examples (e.g. real-closed fields) satisfy broad model-theoretic properties like o-minimality, known to imply $1$-RQC.
-The random graph is $2$-RQC.
-Another well-known source of decidable theories are the \emph{pseudo-finite fields}.
-These are infinite fields that satisfy all the sentences holding in every finite field.
+We have seen that random graph is $2$-RQC.
+Another well-known source of decidable theory is the theory of \emph{finite fields}: the set of sentences that hold in all finite structures.
+This was shown decidable by Ax \cite{ax}.
+This is an incomplete theory, but there are decidable completions, the theories of \emph{pseudo-finite fields}: infinite fields that satisfy all the sentences holding in every finite field.
 There are several alternative definitions.
 For example, they are the ultraproducts of finite fields \cite{ax,fieldarith}: a pseudo-finite field of characteristic $p$ is an ultraproduct of finite fields of characteristic $p$, while a pseudo-field of characteristic $0$ is an ultraproduct of finite fields with unbounded characteristic.
-Pseudo-finiteness can be axiomatized, giving a decidable incomplete theory \cite{ax}: the assertions we make below will apply to all pseudo-finite fields -- equivalently, all completions of the axiomatization.
-We will focus on positive characteristic, letting $PF_p$ be the theory of pseudo-finite fields in characteristic $p$.
-We begin by showing that they are not $k$-RQC for any $k$, even for isomorphism-invariant formulas.
-This negative result shows that natural decidable theories can fail to have even weak forms of RQC.
+Pseudo-finiteness can be axiomatized, giving another decidable incomplete theory \cite{ax}: the assertions we make below will apply to all pseudo-finite fields -- equivalently, all completions of the axiomatization.

+Some of our results will focus on positive characteristic.
+We let $F_p$ be the theory of finite fields in characteristic $p$ and $PF_p$ be the theory of pseudo-finite fields in characteristic $p$.
+We begin by showing that these are not $k$-RQC for any $k$, even for isomorphism-invariant formulas.
+This result shows that natural decidable theories can fail to have even weak forms of RQC.
 It is arguably surprising given that pseudo-finite fields have some commonalities with the $2$-RQC random graph.
-They are another canonical example of simple but unstable (hence not NIP) theories \cite{wagnersimple}.
+They are both canonical examples of ``simple but unstable'' (hence not NIP) theories \cite{wagnersimple}.